 Such activities as plant acclimatization and the study of Northern flora and formations are practiced in the Arboretum.
 Seeds and plants are brought here from different parts of the country.
 Not all plants manage to get acclimatized to the severe conditions of the North.
 But some can grow and develop here, and they form the collection of this Polar garden.
 Dozens of species of ornamental plants, decorating the streets of the Murmansk Region, appeared owing to the introduction activities of the Arboretum.

 Besides park area, there is a reserved territory in the Arboretum.
-It is a garden preserve: on its area of 1250 hectares the flora of all height zones of the Khibini Mountains is reserved.
+It is a garden preserve: on its area of 1250 hectares the flora of all height zones of the Khibiny Mountains is reserved.
 There are also special nurseries for the plants of the local zone in the garden.
 Here you can see more than 400 species of plants growing in the Murmansk Region.
 It is wood species, bushes, decumbent bushes, species growing on the seacoast or on swamps and the species of tundra.

 Thousands of people visit the Arboretum every year.
-Here you can get acquainted with the representatives of flora of different countries, with the peculiarities of their growth and development in the climatic zone where night frosts and snowfalls are possible in any summer day.
+Here one can get acquainted with the representatives of flora of different countries, with the peculiarities of their growth and development in the climatic zone where night frosts and snowfalls are possible in any summer day.
 The collections of plants (“The Snowdrop Garden”, “The Rocky Garden”, “The live herbarium”) are represented in nurseries, greenhouses and special expositions.
 Visitors of the Arboretum, who came from the most distant regions of Russia or from different countries, find the plants growing in their homeland here.